aleexklw/LBU_year1/README.md

-# LBU_year1
+# Year 1 programming recap - Python and Javascript projects

-A repo with projects from my first year as a Cybersecurity and Digital Forensics student.
+This repo contains contains a collection of programming projects and exercises complete throughout my first year college course in Cybersecurity and Digital Forensics.
+I am using it to show my understanding of both JavaScript and Pyhon as well as a foundational guide for future projects throughout my studies or even career.
+Note that the code is rewritten in certain locations for clarification.